 Fundamental studies are conducted on design, synthesis, and elucidation of the structure and properties of molecules and systems, which have entirely novel π-conjugated structures.
-Current projects include “open-cage fullerenes and their encapsulation of guests”, “functional π-systems with interesting photo- and electrochemical properties for electronic devices”, “π-conjugated molecules having heteroatoms”, “hybrid organic-inorganic materials”, and “novel photovoltaic devices”.
+Current projects include “open-cage fullerenes and their encapsulation of guests”, “functional π-systems with interesting photo- and electrochemical properties for electronic devices”, “π-conjugated molecules having heteroatoms”, and “hybrid organic-inorganic materials”.

 Prof KAWABATA, Takeo (D Pharm Sc)

 Research in this laboratory focuses on molecular chirality and molecular recognition.
-Programs are active in the areas of asymmetric synthesis based on short-lived chiral enolates, regioselective functionalization by organocatalysis, catalytic asymmetric synthesis of supramolecules, and regioselective total synthesis of natural glycosides.
+Programs are active in the areas of asymmetric synthesis based on memory of chirality, site-selective functionalization by organo- and hybrid catalysis, catalytic asymmetric synthesis of supramolecules, remote asymmetric induction, and total synthesis of natural glycosides by site-selective functionalization.

 Prof TERANISHI, Toshiharu (D Eng)